Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Background

 \begin{itemize} \item $|V'| = k$, $|E'| = l$, $V' \subseteq V$, and $E' \subseteq E$. \item $E' = \{ (u'_1, v'_1, t'_1), \ldots, (u'_l, v'_l, t'_l) \}$ for $t'_1 \le t'_2 \le \cdots \le t'_l$ \item For any pair of consecutive events $(u'_i, v'_i, t'_i)$ and $(u'_{i+1}, v'_{i+1}, t'_{i+1}) \in E'$ such that \{$u'_i, v'_i\} \cap \{u'_{i+1}, v'_{i+1}\} \neq \emptyset$, it holds true that $t'_{i+1} - t'_{i} \leq \Delta_C$. \item For any pair of events $(u',v',t') \in E'$ and $(u'', v'', t'') \in E'$, $t' \neq t''$. \end{itemize}

-Using a larger $\Delta_C$ threshold allows to discover more temporal motifs.
+Using a larger $\Delta_C$ threshold allows us to discover more temporal motifs.
 However, a large $\Delta_C$ has less power to control the relevance between consecutive events in the motif, especially for temporal networks with short timespans or inter-event times.
 In addition, increasing the $\Delta_C$ value will also exponentially increase the computation cost.
 To address this trade-off, we choose $\Delta_C$ based on two characteristics of the temporal networks: the mean inter-event time and the connectivity rate of the consecutive events.
-For a temporal networks with $|E|$ events, the mean inter-event time ($\delta$) is the average arrival time of consecutive events:
+For a temporal network with $|E|$ events, the mean inter-event time ($\delta$) is the average arrival time of consecutive events: We define the connectivity rate of a temporal network ($\gamma$) as the ratio of the number of consecutive events pairs $(u_i, v_i, t_i)$ and $(u_{i+1}, v_{i+1}, t_{i+1})$, such that $\{u_i, v_i\} \cap \{u_{i+1}, v_{i+1}\} \neq \emptyset$, to the total number of consecutive event pairs in the temporal network (i.e., $N-1$).
+We set $\Delta_C = \delta / \gamma$ so that $\frac{\Delta_C}{\delta} \times \gamma = 1$.
+In other words, within the time interval of $\Delta_C$, we are expected to find a pair of events that are consecutive and share a node.
+For convenience, we round the calculated $\Delta_C$ value up to an hour in our experiments.